-Figure 20 - IPv4 Average routing convergence time per day
+Figure 28 - IPv4 Average routing convergence time per day

 However, the instability in BGP is not widespread.
-Half of all the BGP updates over a period of a week are attributed to less than 1% of the unstable prefixes, and just 50 origin ASNs accounted for 40% of these updates.
+Half of all the BGP updates over a period of a week are attributed to less than 10% of the unstable prefixes, and just 50 origin ASNs accounted for one third of all BGP IPv4 updates.
 It appears that the network is generally highly stable, and that a very small number of prefixes appear to be wedged into highly unstable configurations over periods that extend for weeks rather than hours.
-The cumulative distribution of BGP updates by prefix and by origin AS, shown in Figures 21 and 22 for the final week of 2016 shows the highly skewed nature of unstable prefixes in the routing system.
+The cumulative distribution of BGP updates by prefix and by origin AS, shown in Figures 29 and 30 for the final week of 2017, shows the highly skewed nature of unstable prefixes in the routing system.